 CDP Supply Chain and EcoVadis give CT structured mechanisms for engaging with some of our most important clients to share information about our GHG emissions reduction programs, providing avenues to collaborate with those clients to find ways to reduce our environmental impacts when delivering projects for them.
 For Airbus, they have applied a minimum CDP Questionnaire score of B- to participants in the CDP Supplier Management Engagement program, which we have satisfied for 2023 questionnaire.
-We consider this a measure of success.
+Now, we consider being at leadership level (A or A-) is a measure of success.
 The impact of this engagement has been the development of the capability to provide detailed emissions allocations and intensity metrics, related to Airbus projects, enabling future collaboration regarding emissions reductions initiatives, such as Business Travel.
-A significant number of clients, including Airbus, Groupe Mars Inc. and Reneault, have requested our response to the EcoVadis questionnaire.
+A significant number of clients, including Airbus, Groupe Mars Inc. and Renault, have requested our response to the EcoVadis questionnaire.
 The threshold for a successful result for the overall score, is on average amongst requesting clients, 50/100.
+Our current overall score is 70/100 with a highest level in terms of GHG management.
 The impact of this engagement has been input and feedback to our Sustainable procurement policies and an increased emphasis on social issues in CT policies overall.
-[Add row]